 The same concept can be applied to CBD.

-Additional extraction and manufacturing processes, such as microencapsulation, can breakdown CBD into smaller particles, resulting a higher and quicker bioavailability rate.
+Additional extraction and manufacturing processes, such as microencapsulation, can break down CBD into smaller particles.
+This results in a higher and quicker bioavailability rate.

 Each Person is Unique

-If 2 people took the same type, dosage, and quality of CBD at the exact same time, the time for CBD to impact their bloodstreams would vary.
+If 2 people took the same type, dosage, and quality of CBD simultaneously, the time for CBD to impact their bloodstreams would vary.
 Furthermore, if either person repeated the exact same conditions 2 months later, the results would also vary.

-This is because each person’s body differs greatly from each other and the composition of each person’s body can change at any given point.
+This is because each person’s body differs greatly from the other, and the composition of each person’s body can change at any given point.

-With that being said, there are again a handful of factors that come into play.
+With that being said, a handful of factors come into play again.

-Your Body Weight and Mass – Your body weight and mass has a profound impact on how your body consumes any substance.
-Simply put, a larger body mass will require more of a substance to feel its affects.
+Your Body Weight and Mass – Your body weight and mass have a profound impact on how your body consumes any substance.
+Simply put, a larger body mass will require more of a substance to feel its effects.
 As a result, it will take the body longer to process the larger quantity of that substance.

-Your Body’s Composition – Your body’s composition includes the composition of various parts of the body, each of which will have an impact on how quickly your body will process CBD.
-For example
+Your Body’s Composition – Your body’s composition includes the makeup of various parts of the body.
+Each will have an impact on how quickly your body will process CBD.
+For example,

 - If you’re stressed, your stomachs enzymes won’t digest as efficiently